 // The following 4 endless loops are

-// equivalent to each other.
+// equivalent to each other (for most cases).

 for ; true; {